Name of the session

 Who is it for?

-Aimed at all social care staff in care homes and in the community.
+Aimed at all social care staff in care homes and in the community support teams.

 What will I learn?

-You will learn about the legislation, Perth & Kinross Council policy, National Care standards and the Scottish Social Services Codes of Practice linked to record keeping.
+You will learn about the legislation, Perth & Kinross Council policy, Health & Social Care Standards and the Scottish Social Services Codes of Practice linked to record keeping.
 How to keep good records and the consequences of poor record keeping.
-The effects of language and how this can make an individual feel valued and supported or de-skilled and demotivated.
+The effects of language and how this can make an individual feel valued and supported or labelled, de-skilled and demotivated.

 Where is the session?